 Damascus Austenite

 AUSTENITE.
-Stainless steel combining two austenitic – non-hardenable steels.
+Stainless Damascus combining two austenitic – non-hardenable steels.
 Both components are distinguished by their low nickel content.
 It is hypoallergenic, suitable for contact with human skin.
-Etching the damascus emphasizes an interesting pattern during its production.
-Polishing the damascus parts is a precise manual work that takes an experienced employee up to 6 hours.
+Etching damask emphasizes an interesting pattern during its production.
+Polishing damask parts is a precise manual job that takes an experienced employee up to 6 hours.

 Zirconium – Titanium